merelabs/mere-config-lite/README.md

 applications actually confiuration properties values - in that case get and read are fine.
 ```
 - std::string get(const std::string &key)
-  to read property from alrady loaded configuration;
+  to read property from already loaded configuration;
 - std::string read(const std::string &key)
   to read value of the poperty from the presistance system;